aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 @InProceedings{Hasan_2018_WACV,
     author = "Hasan, I. and Setti, F. and Tsesmelis, T. and Del Bue, A. and Cristani, M. and Galasso, F.", booktitle = "WACV",
-    title = "Seeing Is Believing": Pedestrian Trajectory Forecasting Using Visual Frustum Of Attention, year = "2018"
+    title = "{Seeing Is Believing}: Pedestrian Trajectory Forecasting Using Visual Frustum Of Attention", year = "2018"
 }
 </pre>